YohananDiamond/crisp/README.md

-# `lisp.rs` -- Unnamed Lisp Dialect
+# `crisp`

-This is an unnamed lisp dialect I'm developing in Rust to learn how to do parsing and programming language development.
+This is a random lisp implementation I'm working on to learn how lisp interpreters work.

-It's based off another bad lexer I made but gave up (for now, at least).